advancedML/advancedML.github.io/index.markdown

 - Xin, B., Tian, Y., Wang, Y., and Gao, W. (2015), "Background Subtraction Via Generalized Fused Lasso Foreground Modeling," in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 4676-4684.
 - Zhou, Hua, and Kenneth Lange.
 "A path algorithm for constrained estimation."
 Journal of Computational and Graphical Statistics 22.2 (2013): 261-283.
 - James, Gareth M., Courtney Paulson, and Paat Rusmevichientong.
 "The constrained lasso."
 Refereed Conference Proceedings.
 Vol. 31.
 2012.
+- Tibshirani, Ryan J., and Jonathan Taylor.
+"The solution path of the generalized lasso."
+The Annals of Statistics 39.3 (2011): 1335-1371.